top of page

 Sure, the 26 players St. Louis is putting on the field are not the star-studded teams of yesteryear,

 Still playing with passion, Nolan Arenado's batting average and OPS+ have trended down three straight years.
-While his OAA is at an all-time low.
+While his Outs above Average an all-time low.

 Still playing with passion, Nolan Arenado's batting average and OPS+ have trended down three straight years.
-While his OAA is at an all-time low.
+While his Outs above Average an all-time low.

 and the one Hall of Famer that they have, Nolan Arenado, is less the player he was as he fades through his age-34 season.

-No matter the score, they play with a ferocity that denotes a team belief that they can win any game, no matter the score.
+Rare is the game this season that they didn't play with a ferocity denoting a team belief that they can win any game, no matter the score.

 This observation might sound like favoritism, but it is not.
 I have two sides to my Cardinal fandom.
 There is the heart that never gives up and the intellectual who can discern when the team is playing well and when they are done.